 You wouldn’t buy a car without knowing how much it will cost and what your payment arrangement is, so why hire a lawyer before knowing how much and how you are going to pay?
 In California, legal services aren’t cheap and by knowing what your fee arrangement with a lawyer is, you can effectively budget and avoid payment difficulties.

 Therefore, it is extremely important that you take the time to discuss fees with your lawyer prior to any work being done by your lawyer.
+Knowing how much a lawyer costs in California is a critical part of making informed decisions.
 You should not feel shy and uncomfortable in bringing up the fees and billing practices, as this discussion is as important to your potential lawyer as it is to you.

 Key Takeaways: